NEJM Evidence November 11, 2023

 Setting

-Intervention Dapagliflozin 10 mg daily
+Intervention Dapagliflozin 10 mg once daily added to standard of care.

 Study Limitations